selimonat/TSH_Control/README.md

 # TSH_Control: A diary for your blood parameters

 TSH_Control is a health dashboard to monitor health parameters.
+It is coded using `Dash`.

 I use it to track my own TSH levels and medicament dosage, as it needs to be monitored regularly.